Hanprogramer/TMI-Bedrock/README.md

 3. Open `.github/build.yml` and replace the mod name
 ```
 env:
-    MOD_NAME: Amethyst-Template # Replace with your mod name
+    MOD_NAME: TMI-Bedrock # Replace with your mod name
 ```

 4. Open `mod.json` and fill in all the mod options there too.
 ```
 {
     "meta": {
-        "name": "Amethyst-Template",
+        "name": "TMI-Bedrock",
         "version": "1.0.0",
         "namespace": "amethyst_template",
         "author": "FrederoxDev"